DIDSR/DART/docs/HDC.rst

     * - iii
       - 3

-If we wanted to measure the population similarities using a distribution similarity measurement like Jenson-Shannon distance (JSD), then we would need to convert each population into a probability distribution, while to use :abbr:`HDC (hyperdimensional computing)` we would encode each population into a :abbr:`hypervector (hyperdimensional vector)` (which have been shortened in the table below).
+The comparison can be made using a distribution similarity measurement like Jenson-Shannon distance (JSD).
+Such a measurement first requires converting the populations into probability distributions.
+Similarly, :abbr:`HDC (hyperdimensional computing)` requires that each population is encoded into a :abbr:`hypervector (hyperdimensional vector)`.
+Both the probability distribution and hypervector representations of the three populations are shown in the table below; the hypervectors have been shortened to fit in the table.

 .. list-table::
     :widths: 10 20 20